Updated for 2017!

-Many of the works you find here contain bright vivid colors and exquisite detail not typically found on many of the Disney pieces throughout the parks and resorts.
+Many of the works you find here contain bright vivid colors and exquisite detail not typically found on many of the Disney pieces for sale throughout the parks and resorts.
 It’s like a variation on a familiar theme, which makes for a nice change of visual pace.
 You’ve seen Mickey and Snow White hundreds of times, but perhaps you haven’t seen them as they are depicted here.

 The paintings are undoubtedly my favorite.
 I have a fine appreciation for painters and sculptors, because my personal paintings looks like the product of a third grade art class.
 I appreciate the long hours of practice spent honing their craft.

 With Disney’s high standards, it takes a lot of skill to make it to the walls and shelves of the Art of Animation.
 The spin on the usual colors captivates me.

 So how much are we talking about?
 Prices are actually not as high as you might think.
 You can pop out with something in the $100 range, and prices quickly escalate from there.
 But looking is free, if you can keep your wallet in your pocket.

 Another of my favorite Disney Springs stores?
 Basin.

 Once you spot Rainforest cafe, the Art of Disney Store is right next door.

 The regular hours of operation for the Art of Disney store are Sunday through Thursday from 9:30 a.m to 11:00 p.m. and Friday and Saturday from 9:30 a.m to 11:30 p.m.
 These operating hours are subject to change without notice.

 To see more of our Cheapskating Guides, use this link.